 Previous Israel Experience

 If you have been to Israel before but only with your family or on other personal business, you are still eligible.
-However, if you have been to Israel as part of a touring group, educational program, study program or an organized extended residential program since you were 12 years old, you are not eligible.

 If you were born in Israel or are an Israeli citizen you are only eligible if you left Israel before the age of 12.
 If you have served in the Israeli Army or volunteered on an Israel Army base, you are not eligible.